talon-one/talon_one.rb/docs/ManagementApi.md

 api_instance = TalonOne::ManagementApi.new
 application_id = 56 # Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
 opts = {
-  campaign_id: 3.4, # Float | Filter results by campaign.
+  campaign_id: 3.4, # Float | Filter results by campaign ID.
   sort: 'sort_example', # String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
   value: 'value_example', # String | Filter results performing case-insensitive matching against the coupon code.
 Both the code and the query are folded to remove all non-alpha-numeric characters.
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.